 As discussed, if you’ve been suffering from harassment during the course of your employment and your employer has done nothing about it, it’s a good idea to hire an attorney.
 This will ensure your rights are upheld and your employer is held accountable for not providing a comfortable work environment.
 It’s also imperative to seek legal representation if you’ve had to face sexual harassment.

 If your relationship with an employer is coming to an end, you’ll likely benefit from a lawyer’s guidance.
-While this may be obvious in the event you’re being fired because of a discriminatory or retaliatory reason, you may also want to seek legal aid from a Charleston employment lawyer if you’re being laid off and presented with a severance package.
+While this may be obvious in the event you’re being fired because of a discriminatory or retaliatory reason, you may also want to seek legal aid from a West Virginia employment lawyer if you’re being laid off and presented with a severance package.
 Getting counsel to help you review the proposed package will ensure you aren’t being shortchanged.

 Advocating for Your Rights